 Unless you live in certain states like California and Missouri, there is no open enrollment window for Medicare supplement coverage.
 If you want to change Medigap plans, in most cases you will need to submit to medical underwriting – so you can be turned down.

 In other words, you can change Medicare supplements any time you want so long as you are able to pass medical underwriting.
-A lot of consumers wait until AEP to shop for cheaper Medicare supplements, but the reality for most is that this process can be done throughout the year.
+A lot of consumers wait until AEP to shop for better rates on their Medicare supplement coverage, but the reality is that this process can be done throughout the year.
 We encourage our clients to call us year round to see if they can medically qualify for lower rates.

 Applying for a new Medicare supplement during Open Enrollment does not guarantee acceptance like it does with Medicare Advantage and Part D plans.
 It’s best to shop while you are in good health and/or when you get a rate increase.